 It is actually a pretty common dilemma people run into so I thought it was worth writing a post about.

 The problem that both homeowners had in common was they were stuck in indecision between beige, beige, and more beige and had no basis for a decision.
-Other that wearability, and stain resistance treatment (yes, ask us about these options if you are ordering upholstery through us), they were many variations on a similar theme.
+Other that wearability, and stain resistance treatment, they were many variations on a similar theme.
 No wonder they got stuck.
 They didn’t have any basis for preferring one over another.

 When I learned about Maria Killam’s theory on reading the undertones of neutral colours, it was eye opening.
 Mind blowing, really!
 After extensive training in how to read the undertones of fabrics, wall colours, hard surfaces like countertops and backsplashes, etc. I have come to know this colour chart below as my favourite tool.
 I have charts like this for greys and their undertones too.
 These are how we compare one neutral to another to see if it is going to bring out the best in another material or not.
 When the undertones flow, everything looks cohesive.
 When they don’t, usually one element or another looks tired or dirty in the mix.